AhmedAlmijbari/AhmedAlmijbari/README.md

 ## 🌟 About Me

 Hey there!
 I'm Ahmed Almijbari, a passionate neuroengineering graduate from the Elite MSc program at **TU Munich**.
-My journey has been marked by dedication, leading to the honour of receiving two scholarships and graduating with excellence from the esteemed Bavarian elite network.
+My journey has been marked by dedication, leading to the honour of receiving two scholarships and graduating with excellence from the Elite Network of Bavaria.

 ## 🚀 Experience

-As a research assistant at **Klinikum rechts der Isar** and **TU Munich**, I've ventured deep into the enigmatic realm of neural dynamics.
-With fMRI data as my compass, I've navigated through the intricate pathways of brain activity, uncovering profound insights.
-My endeavours involved wielding formidable data science tools to dissect brain images of 24 subjects, a trove containing 160M time series signals and over 20GB of data.
+As a research assistant at **Klinikum rechts der Isar** and **TU Munich**, I've used fMRI data to explore the neural dynamics of the brain and find meaningful patterns in brain activity.
+I implemented and developed large-scale data science tools to analyse and understand brain images of 24 subjects containing 160M time series signals and 20+ GB of data.

 ## 📬 Contact Me